 While I will always be drawn to more vibrant, veggie-loaded salads (like Roasted Vegetable Salad), grape salad is an old-school recipe for which I have an exceptional weakness.

-- Grape salad comes together in a hurry and can pair with a wide range of mains.
+- Short Prep Time.
+This salad comes together in a hurry and can pair with a wide range of mains.

-- It’s an excellent last-minute addition to brunch or even a family holiday spread.
+- Versatile.
+It’s an excellent last-minute side dish addition to brunch or even a family holiday spread.
 I’ve even seen it enjoyed as a dessert!